 It is said that wearing compression socks will speed up the delivery of fresh oxygen to the lower part of your legs.
 Compression socks can compress blood vessels (in a good way) which can result in the same amount of blood travelling in said vessels faster.
 This will help deliver fresh oxygen to and rid unwanted substances – such as lactic acid – from the muscles faster.

 Running compression socks can help keep things together, especially the firm variety.
-During longer runs, especially in shoes with poor ventilation, your feet can swell significantly which might cause discomfort, at least.
+During longer runs, especially in shoes with poor ventilation, your feet can swell significantly, which might cause discomfort, to say the least.
 Compression socks will prevent swelling to some degree, especially if they are worn not just for the duration of the run but also hours after the session has concluded.